theintencity/samples/reddit-slideify/README.md

 The extension does not collect any data or logs.

-This extension only works on the reddit website.
+This extension only works on the reddit or xkcd website.
 If you are worried about the extension accessing other websites, you can always look at the source code, and/or install it in a new browser profile, where no other websites are opened.